What is abnormal psychology?

-People often fulfil several different roles in their lives, such as being a student, marital partner, a parent, a teacher, or any type of employee.
+People often fulfil several different roles in their lives, such as being a student, marital partner, parent, teacher, or any type of employee.
 Dysfunction in a person’s biological, mental and emotional states are often manifested in these above-mentioned roles.
 A way to assess for dysfunction is to compare an individual’s performance with the requirements of a specific role.
 Emotional problems often interfere with the performance of these roles, resulting in role dysfunction and may be an indicator of an abnormality in behaviour.

 Another way to assess for dysfunction is to compare the individual’s performance with their potential.
 For example, a student with an IQ score of 150 who is failing at school can be labelled as inefficient or having problems that keep them from performing optimally.
 Similarly, a previously productive worker who is unable to perform their productive duties all of a sudden may be suffering from emotional problems, affecting their performance in the workplace.